Recent Contributions to Theories of Discrimination: Discriminatory Institutional Design

-More recently, Kawamura and Moreno de Barreda (2014) show that in contests with strategic agents -- workers are non-strategic in Meyer (1991) -- it is also in the contest-designer's interest to create bias, improving one agent's success probabilities at the expense of others'.
-Drugov and Ryvkin (2017) show that the designer often benefits from biasing contests even if their objective is not to improve the probability of promoting the better worker, but rather to maximize aggregate effort, or the winner's effort.
-Mealem and Nitzan (2016) survey the literature on biased contests, and relate the optimality of asymmetric contests to the optimality of asymmetric mechanisms in auction contexts.
+\cite{kawamurabarreda2014}show that in contests with strategic agents -- workers are non-strategic in \cite{meyer1991} -- it is also in the contest-designer's interest to create bias, improving one agent's success probabilities at the expense of others'. \cite{drugovryvkin2017} show that the designer often benefits from biasing contests even if their objective is not to improve the probability of promoting the better worker, but rather to maximize aggregate effort, or the winner's effort. \cite{dengfangfuwu2023} highlight information disclosure as a separately valuable tool in biasing optimal contests.
+They show that, if the principal wishes to maximize the contest winner's effort, then the optimal contest is biased in two separate, and opposing, ways: it preferentially informs one of the competitors about the value of the contest's prize, and favors the other competitor in terms of the contest's scoring rule. \cite{mealemnitzan2016} survey the literature on biased contests, and relate the optimality of asymmetric contests to the optimality of asymmetric mechanisms in auction contexts.\footnote{Both the auctions and the contests literature also consider a question of whether ``leveling the playing field'' is gainful in contexts where participants are ex-ante asymmetric.
+The idea is that an uneven playing field may discourage effort (or bids) from underdogs, who understand that their probability of winning is reduced.
+Leveling the playing field across ex-ante asymmetric players can increase welfare by inducing greater effort or bids, as shown in the context of auctions with toeholds in \cite{bulowhuangklemperer1999} and in research contests in \cite{chegale2003}.
+More recently, \cite{hossainmorgan2022} show that a similar channel for welfare improvement is that affirmative action that levels the playing field induces greater rates of participation of disadvantaged players.
+In the context of contests, \cite{drugovryvkin2022} show that leveling the playing field can either encourage or discourage overall effort, depending on details of the contest environment.}

-Relatedly, Prummer and Nava (2021) argue that, if an employer uses a contest for promotions as an instrument to incentivize workers to exert costly effort, then it may be in the interest of the employer to design promotions to be more valuable to some workers than to others.
-By introducing inequalities in the value of the promotion across workers, the employer incentivizes some workers to exert more effort and others to exert less.
-Prummer and Nava (2021) show that, taking both effects into account, the overall effort often increases.
-Importantly, while optimally designed promotions maximize effort, they induce an unequal work environment.

-Winter (2004) also argues that discriminating across ``equal'' workers, by offering them different contracts, can be an effective way to incentivize effort within an organization.
-The mechanism in play in Winter's (2004) model differs from all those in the papers mentioned above.
-He proposes a model of an organization where the success of a project success relies on the contribution of multiple workers whose tasks are complementary.
-Workers are rewarded based on overall project outcomes, and may be reluctant to do their share unless they expect that others will as well.
-Winter (2004) shows that discriminatory incentive design can be an effective tool to manage workers’ expectations and facilitate coordination.